 Tip #3: Create a Custom Hashtag for Black Friday or Cyber Monday

-To prevent your Black Friday marketing posts from getting lost in all the noise, a great strategy is to create a custom holiday hashtag for your brand.
+To prevent your Black Friday marketing posts from getting lost in the noise, a great strategy is to create a custom holiday hashtag for your brand.

-A custom hashtag for Black Friday is a great way to reward your followers for being loyal to your brand over the last year and to make shopping the sales easier for them.
 By centralizing your Black Friday and Cyber Monday posts all under the one hashtag, your followers will be able to find details about your deals and sales more easily!

 And with the ability to follow a hashtag, you can invite your followers to tune-in regularly to catch any deals you phase-in as the weekend goes by.

 Building a strong hashtag strategy for your brand is super-important for your Instagram growth and engagement levels all year round.
-If you want to brush up your hashtag knowhow and prepare for the new year with a killer hashtag strategy for your brand, check out our free guide!

 Tip #4: Schedule Your Instagram Posts More Frequently Than Usual